TKLinux966/Pysomware/README.md

 This is a ransomware written in Python.
 It only works for Windows.

+### Disclaimer
+This is for educational purposes only.
+I'm not responsible for any trouble you cause with this malware.<br />
+Bitcoin address comes from here (https://bitflyer.com/en-jp/s/glossary/address)<br />
+Do NOT send bitcoin to this address.

 ## How this ransomware works
 #### generatekey.py
 ```